1. Sugaring Demos

 3. Miracles on Maple Hill

 Take a family-friendly trip to Hurry Hill Maple Farm and Museum and Farmstand in Edinboro for a maple sugaring experience.
-Interact with “Tree to Table” exhibits, sugaring antiques, maple production displays, hand-on activities, and more.
+Interact with “Tree-to-Table” exhibits, sugaring antiques, maple production displays, and hands-on activities.
 Be sure to check out the Miracles on Maple Hill Room featuring the 1957 Newbery Award for Miracles on Maple Hill, written in Edinboro by Virginia Sorensen.

 4. Get a Sneak Peek